mohaimen/Assignment_Worldclock/README.md

 This is a program to take Continent name and City name as user input and show the time accordingly.

-Instruction to run the Timezone Program
+Instruction to run the Worldclock Program

     git clone https://github.com/mohaimen/Assignment_Worldclock.git